 Ontog, the 2001 SoCon Men's Player of the Year and No. 1 singles champion, received the Buddy Hartsell-Don Bunch Sportsmanship Award two times and achieved an Intercollegiate Tennis Association ranking as high as No. 67.

-Garcia's collegiate coaching career began in 1994 when he served as a men's assistant at his alma mater, the University of Tennessee, until 1999.
-In 1999, Garcia moved on to the University of North Carolina to become the men's assistant coach.
+Garcia's collegiate coaching career began in 1994 when he served as a men's assistant at his alma mater, the University of Tennessee.
+In 1999, he moved on to the University of North Carolina to become the men's assistant coach.
 The Tar Heels finished the season ranked 20th in the nation, and Garcia was named Regional Assistant Coach of the Year by the ITA in 1999 and 2000.

 Carlos Garcia's Men's Tennis Head Coaching Record